ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/layout.rst

 .. method:: delete_layout_fields([$tabs = array()[, $channel_id = array()]])

   Used to delete fields without removing the existing tab.
-This function removes all matching field names from the saved layouts, regardless of the tab they are currently saved in.
-The $tabs array takes the same format as the :meth:`Layout::add_layout_tabs` function, while ``$channel_id`` is an optional parameter that limits the update to layouts associated with a given channel and should generally be omitted from third party usage. ::
+This method removes all matching field names from the saved layouts, regardless of the tab they are currently saved in.
+The $tabs array takes the same format as the :meth:`Layout::add_layout_tabs` method, while ``$channel_id`` is an optional parameter that limits the update to layouts associated with a given channel and should generally be omitted from third party usage. ::